-- Baby food or formula. - PPECC services to clients related to the PPECC owner by blood, marriage or adoption. - Services that are intended to provide mainly respite care or child care and do not directly relate to the client's medical needs or disability. - PPECC services rendered to a client who does not meet the definition of a medically or technologically dependent minor. - Services covered separately by Texas Medicaid, such as: - Speech, occupational, physical, respiratory therapy services, and early childhood intervention services. - Durable medical equipment (DME), medical supplies, nutritional products provided to the client by Medicaid's DME and medical supply service providers. - Private duty nursing, skilled nursing and home health aid services provided in the home setting when medically needed in addition to the PPECC services authorized. - Services that are the legal responsibility of a local school district. - Individualized comprehensive case management beyond required service coordination.
+- Baby food or formula. - PPECC services to clients related to the PPECC owner by blood, marriage or adoption. - Services that are intended to provide mainly respite care or child care and do not directly relate to the client's medical needs or disability. - PPECC services rendered to a client who does not meet the definition of a medically or technologically dependent minor. - Services covered separately by Texas Medicaid, such as: - Speech, occupational, physical, respiratory therapy services, and ECI services. - Durable medical equipment (DME), medical supplies, nutritional products provided to the client by Medicaid's DME and medical supply service providers. - PDN, HHSN, and HHA services provided in the home setting when medically needed in addition to the PPECC services authorized. - Services that are the legal responsibility of a local school district. - Individualized comprehensive case management beyond required service coordination.

-2.15.1.1.9 Claims Filing and Reimbursement
+2.15.1.1.11 Claims Filing and Reimbursement